felixjchen/calcifer/README.md

 - Cooperative Realtime
   - users can see each other's changes if they share session
 - Security
-  - Docker in Docker sessions without the priveleged flag
+  - Docker in Docker sessions without the privileged flag
   - restrict terminal executions

 ## Technology